Marvin Krislov: Biography

-In addition to managing University of Michigan legal affairs, Krislov served as co-chair of the President's Task Force on Ethics in Public Life, an initiative designed to consider establishing a center for research, teaching and learning that will integrate academic study with "real-world problems."
-He was also an adjunct professor at both the University of Michigan's Law School and its Political Science department, where he taught upper-level seminars on public policy and the law.

 He is a member of a variety of academic service organizations, including the American Anthropological Association's Project Advisory Board on Race and Human Variation, the Michigan Rhodes Scholars Selection Committee, and the Executive Committee of the University of Michigan Institute for Labor and Industrial Relations.
+Krislov was appointed to the National Council on the Humanities at the National Endowment for the Humanities in November 2009.

 Krislov's community service activities include leadership positions in the Washtenaw County Jewish Foundation and the United Way of Washtenaw County, as well as membership on boards of arts organizations including the Mosaic Youth Theatre of Detroit and the University Musical Society.
 He also served as an alderman in New Haven shortly after graduating from Yale.

+Family

+He was married to Amy Ruth Sheon; they divorced in 2015.
 He has three children: Zac, Jesse, and Evie Rose.